 What is an experience modifier?

-An experience modifier (EMR/Xmod) is a multiplier or a factor applied to the premium of an eligible policy and provides an incentive for loss prevention.
-Workers Compensation rating bureaus like the National Council on Compensation Insurance (NCCI) in Florida and the Workers’ Compensation Insurance Rating Bureau of California (WCIRB) in California calculate experience modifiers.
+An experience modifier (EMR/Xmod) is a multiplier or a factor applied to the premium of an eligible policy.
+This provides an incentive for loss prevention.
+Workers’ Compensation rating bureaus like the National Council on Compensation Insurance (NCCI) in Florida and the Workers’ Compensation Insurance Rating Bureau of California (WCIRB) in California calculate experience modifiers.

 There are independent bureaus in other states that do the same function.
-There are 39 of 50 states that use NCCI as their official rating bureau.
-Including California, New York, New Jersey, Pennsylvania, North Carolina, Massachusetts, Michigan, Delaware, Wisconsin, Indiana, and Minnesota don’t use NCCI as their Workers Comp rating bureau.
+39 of 50 states use NCCI as their official rating bureau.
+California, New York, New Jersey, Pennsylvania, North Carolina, Massachusetts, Michigan, Delaware, Wisconsin, Indiana, and Minnesota don’t use NCCI as their Workers Comp rating bureau.

 If a company or employer has business in one of those 39 states, an eligible company or employer must comply with the rate calculated by NCCI.